justinfmccarty/Weather-File-Builder/README.md

 ## Data Output Format

-All functions return pandas DataFrames with standardized columns:
+All functions return pandas DataFrames with standardized columns.

+**Note**: Timeseries data is saved in Apache Arrow Feather format (`.feather`) by default for faster I/O and better compression.
+TMY files remain in CSV format for broader compatibility.

 | Column | Unit | Description |
 |--------|------|-------------|